DARIAH-DE/redmine_shibboleth/README.md

 5. restart your Redmine instance (depends on how you host it)

 Finally you need to configure some minor options for the plugin to work, in "Administration" > "Plugins" > "Configure" on the Shib Authentication plugin line.

+# Development

+This tool has been developed within the “Humanities at Scale” project.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement 675570.